Crimsonfantasy/webflux-example/README.md

 `Intellij or Eclipse`

-`Mac OS (Using Windows, you should be award of next step: installGitHooks)`
+`Mac OS (Using Windows, you should beware of next step: installGitHooks)`

 #### Project setup